-The Promise Account fills a gap for institutional investors that want to support financially underserved communities across the country while generating competitive returns on their cash allocations.
-CNote invests Promise Account dollars in deposit products, such as money market accounts and CDs, from vetted FDIC- and NCUA-insured credit unions and banks.
+The Promise Account fills a gap for institutional investors like foundations that want to support financially underserved communities across the country while generating competitive returns on their cash allocations.
+CNote invests Promise Account dollars in depository products, such as money market accounts and CDs, from vetted FDIC- and NCUA-insured credit unions and CDFI banks.
 CNote optimizes this basket of products to achieve the highest returns with 90-day liquidity for account holders.
-Individual accounts are fully insured up to $3 million through FDIC or NCUA.
+Individual accounts are fully insured through the FDIC or NCUA.

 To achieve a similar financial and social return without the Promise Account, investors would have to find the right products, research them, and manage multiple accounts to maximize returns and maintain relative liquidity—something few have the bandwidth to do.